TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

-{{< teaser prefix="Step 4" >}}
+{{< teaser prefix="" >}}
+Step 4
+{{< /teaser >}}

 Apply for a post-entry quarantine facility spot in Taiwan
-{{< /teaser >}}

 * After receiving your import permit and booking your flight, you will need to apply for the post-entry quarantine facility.
 * Email your area's Bureau of Animal and Plant Health Inspection and Quarantine, Council of Agriculture, Executive Yuan branch office to arrange for a quarantine spot.
-Contacts can be found here.
+Contacts can be found [HERE](https://www.baphiq.gov.tw/en/ws.php?id=14261).